 Generally, there are three classifications:

-Earns wages based on the number of hours the employee works & earns overtime pay when applicable.
-This is the most common classification since most employees in the United States are required to be paid at least the federal minimum wage for all hours worked plus overtime pay at one and one-half times the regular rate of pay for all hours worked over 40 hours in a workweek.
+Earns wages based on the number of hours the employee works and earns overtime pay when applicable.
+This is the most common classification, as most employees in the U.S. are required to be paid at least the federal minimum wage for all hours worked plus overtime pay at one and one-half times the regular rate of pay for all hours worked over 40 hours in a workweek.

 Earns a fixed salary regardless of how many hours the employee works.
-Some employees may be exempt from overtime pay if they are employed as an executive, administrative, professional, or outside sales, as well as certain computer employees.
+Some employees may be exempt from overtime pay if they're employed as an executive, administrative, professional, or outside sales, as well as certain computer employees.
 However, job titles alone do not determine exempt status.

-Note: Salaried exempt employees are not eligible for overtime pay.
+Note: Salaried employees are not eligible for overtime pay.

-Earn wages based only on commission.
-Commission only employees need to make at least minimum wage for hours worked.
+Earns wages based only on commission.
+Commission-only employees need to make at least minimum wage for hours worked.

 Earns wages based only on commission.
 Some employees may be exempt from overtime pay if they're employed as an executive, administrative professional, or outside sales, as well as certain computer employees.
 However, job titles alone do not determine exempt status.